CS196Illinois/lecture-notes-sp19/more-flask.md

 Becan see by the route, this method performs both GET and POST.
 The if-statement here checks the method being performed is a POST request.
 If it is, I can access the parameters to the post via `request.args` and from that I get the name of the student being added and use that to add my student to my `students` dictionary.
 The value being returned here is the response that the POSTer will receive.
 In this case, I am just returning the full dictionary of students (Note that I convert the dictionary to a JSON string).

 Before I continue to what the rest of the function is doing, let us discuss how we can test this.
 We can use a tool called Postman.
-You can find more information on POST requests and how to download Postman [here](https://techtutorialsx.com/2017/01/07/flask-parsing-json-data/).
+You can find more information on POST requests [here](https://techtutorialsx.com/2017/01/07/flask-parsing-json-data/) or [click here to download](https://www.getpostman.com/).
 Postman allows you to specify the endpoint.
 Which can be the url here, specify the parameters, and run the request.
 Here is a screenshot demonstrating a response from Postman for our server here.

 ![Postman Post](https://github.com/CS196Illinois/lecture-note-images/blob/master/PostmanPOST.png)